Autodidac/CppMemoryAllocator/README.md

 Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests for improvements or bug fixes.

-License
+### License
-This project is dual-licensed to the public domain and under the following license: you are granted a perpetual, irrevocable license to copy, modify, publish, and distribute this file as you see fit.
+This project is licensed under the MIT License - see the LICENSE file for details.